tanu2110/Netflix-clone/README.md

-# First Static webpage made with react as a prt of * React Projects Marathon.
+# First Static webpage made with react as a prt of 8 React Projects Marathon.
+# Stating facts about React.
+# Two components
+# Link to the figma file: "https://www.figma.com/file/xA1rJVQOorqMW6xjGdBLcI/ReactFacts?node-id=0%3A1&t=M9bvJ4pnU1gFULf9-1"